nonamecrackers2/simple-clouds/README.md

 **Simple Clouds is currently in open BETA, and you may experience bugs, crashes, and instability.** There are still lots of features I still want to implement.

-Simple Clouds can either be loaded client-side only, or included on the server-side for synchronization between players on multiplayer and for local weather effects (rain/lightning under stormy clouds).
-Certain limitations exist when using the mod client-side only, which is when you connect to a server that does not have Simple Clouds installed:

 # Info

 Simple Clouds can work on the client-side only (connected to vanilla server or server without Simple Clouds installed), or with server-side support (singleplayer or on a server with Simple Clouds installed).
 There are limitiations/advantages in either case: